 - PostgreSQL, a Unix and Windows database management system

-Across the board, MySQL has the advantage of cross-platform compatibility.
-It runs on the majority of web hosting accounts and desktop computers, unlike MS SQL and MS Access, and its known for its excellent security features.
+MySQL has the advantage of cross-platform compatibility.
+It runs on the majority of web hosting accounts and desktop computers, unlike MS SQL and MS Access, and it’s known for its excellent security features.

 The database technology is open source, and it’s owned by MySQL AB.
 MySQL AB is a company registered in Sweden, but it was bought by Sun in 2008 for $1 billion.
 Sun was acquired by Oracle two years later, which is how MySQL came to exist under the Oracle brand.

 The majority of users download MySQL for free or use it as part of a web hosting package.